 As of January 3, 2012, the U.S. Department of Education's FERPA regulations expand the circumstances under which your education records and personally identifiable information (PII) contained in such records - including your Social Security Number, grades, or other private information - may be accessed without your consent.
 First, the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local education authorites ("Federal and State Authorities") may allow access to your records and PII without your consent to any third party designated by a Federal or State Authority to evaluate a federal- or state-supported education program.
 The evaluation may relate to any program that is "principally engaged in the provision of education," such as early childgood education and job training, as well as any program that is administered by an education agency or institution.
 Second, Federal and State Authorities may allow access to your education records and PII without your consent to researchers performing certain types of studies, in certain cases even when we object to or do not request such research.
 Federal and State Authorities must obtain certain use-restriction and data security promises from the entities that they authorize to receive your PII, but the Authorities need not maintain direct control over such entities.
 In addition, in connection with Statewide Longitudinal Data Systems, State Authorities may collect, compile, permanently retain, and share without your consent PII from your education records, and they may track your participation in education and other programs by linking such PII to other personal information about you that they obtain from other Federal or State data sources, including workforce development, unemployment insurance, child welfare, juvenile justice, military service, and migrant student records systems.

-Student Records Maintained on Augustana's Campus
+College Officials and Student Records Maintained on Augustana's Campus

-- Admissions Records Vice President of Enrollment, Founders Hall East.
+- Admissions Records, Vice President of Enrollment, Founders Hall East.

-- Financial Aid Records Vice President of Enrollment, Founders Hall East.
+- Financial Aid Records, Vice President of Enrollment, Founders Hall East.

 - Student Accounts Receivable Records Controller, Business Office, Sorensen Hall.

 At its discretion, the college may provide directory information in accordance with provisions of the Act.
-The following student information has been designated public and may be disclosed by the college for any purpose, at its discretion: student name, student ID number, local and home address, mailbox and telephone numbers; parents' or guardians' names, addresses and telephone numbers; date and place of birth; dates of attendance; major field of study; faculty advisor's name; academic classification; previous institution(s) attended, and awards, honors and degrees conferred (including dates); past and present participation in officially recognized sports and activities; and physical factors (height and weight of athletes).
+The following student information has been designated public and may be disclosed by the college for any purpose, at its discretion: student name, local and home address, mailbox and telephone numbers; parents' or guardians' names, addresses and telephone numbers; date and place of birth; dates of attendance; major field of study; faculty advisor's name; academic classification; previous institution(s) attended, and awards, honors and degrees conferred (including dates); past and present participation in officially recognized sports and activities; and physical factors (height and weight of athletes).

 Students are required to report and keep current their local and home addresses.
 Changes in residence hall addresses are automatically kept current by the Residential Life Office.
 Off-campus students must provide local address information as a condition of living off campus.
 Failure to provide accurate and current off-campus address information can result in disciplinary action or restriction from registration.